-If you have a concern or complaint in this regard, please notify Dean Espinoza; or please notify Associate Dean of Allen Easley at aeasly@wsulaw.edu or 714.459.1168.
+If you have a concern or complaint in this regard, please notify Senior Asst.
+Dean Espinoza; or please notify Dean Marisa Cianciarulo at mcianciarulo@wsulaw.edu or 714.459.1168.
 Complaints will be handled in accordance with the College of Law's "Policy Against Discrimination and Harassment."